ProPawzies/Coatcraft-2-Electric-Boogaloo/README.md

 Effective | https://modrinth.com/mod/effective

-If you have any questions about mods being added, or configs changed, msg me in the discord or make a pull request into the mods folder or a link here for the mod, i will test it with He Who to see if it is ok to add and is fine with the modpack, if not, i will explain why to you in dm's.
+If you have any questions about mods being added, or configs changed, msg me in the discord or make a pull request into the mods folder or a link here for the mod, i will test it with some of the server's mod testors to see if it is ok to add and is fine with the modpack, if not, i will explain why to you in dm's.